Resolven (ship): Background

+Named for the village in Neath Port Talbot, Wales, Resolven was built as a merchant cargo ship, making her homeport in Aberystwyth.
+Her primary route was between Wales and Canada, moving cargoes of timber and cod.
+She was captained by John James of Newquay.

 Derelict

 On 29 August 1884, Resolven was found by the Royal Navy gunboat HMS Mallard, under the command of Lieutenant William L.H.
 Browne.
-Mallard moved to board after sighting the vessel's odd, erratic movements, and received no response to repeated attempts at hailing the vessel.
+Mallard moved to board after sighting the vessel's odd, erratic movements, and after receiving no response to repeated attempts at hailing the vessel.

 Upon boarding Resolven, HMS Mallards sailors found an intact and serviceable vessel with no evidence as to why the ship would have been abandoned.
 The last entry in her logbook was within just six hours of her being sighted.

 Other than a broken yard, she had suffered only superficial damage.
 The ship's lifeboat was missing, but with no indication as to why.
 The galley fire was alight and the lamps were burning.
 A large iceberg was sighted nearby.

 It has been claimed that none of the seven crew members or four passengers were accustomed to northern waters and it was suggested that they panicked when the ship was damaged by ice, launched the lifeboat, and swamped, though no bodies were found.
 The ship was towed into the nearby port, refitted and put out to sea again under a new owner and crew.
 No trace of her crew on 29 August 1884 has ever been found.